Fabrizius Kill Pen

 Colorado State Veterinarian Keith Roehr, DVM tells us he unable to confirm the identity of the Weld County quarantined premises due to the Livestock Security Act.
 The index horse remains the only EIA positive currently.

 A horse transporter unlawfully moved the index horse from Colorado to Wyoming.
-In the process, dozens of horses were exposed before it returned to Colorado, was retested leading to confirmation of EIA, and euthanasia.
+In the process, dozens of horses were exposed.
+A vet retested the horse when it returned to Colorado before it was euthanized.

 Two premises associated with the quarantine are under a hold order.
 Similar to a quarantine, the state restricts all livestock movement until 60-day retests confirm there are no EIA positive horses.